The Top 5 Things to Buy at Lidl

 1. Fresh Veggies

-Broccoli, carrots, spinach, romaine lettuce, you name it.
 Lidl has a great veggie wall, as I like to call it, with all of the typical vegetables you see sold in stores.
-Lidl's vegetables are extremely well-priced and most of them are better quality than other local stores.
-I didn't see anything for more than it would cost anywhere else, and some items were even cheaper.
-What really made these stand out to me was the fact that at least half of these items were organic and still lower than other stores' conventional produce prices.
+Lidl’s vegetables are extremely well-priced and most of them are better quality than other local stores.
+What really made these stand out to me was the fact that at least half of these items were organic and still better priced than other stores’ conventional produce prices.
 The veggie wall alone would be make Lidl worthy of a weekly stop, especially for a larger family trying to eat healthy foods on a tight budget.

 2. Organic Sweet Potatoes

 Yes, I know that organic sweet potatoes count as fresh veggies, but this deal was so good that I felt like it needed its own entry.
-I love sweet potatoes, and organic ones are actually hard to find in my area.
-So when I saw a three-pound bag for $3.99 at Lidl, I immediately put one in my cart.
-I try to eat organic produce as much as I can, and this same amount would have easily costs me $8 or $10 at Whole Foods and at least $5 at Walmart for conventional sweet potatoes.
+When I saw a three-pound bag for $3.99 at Lidl, I immediately put one in my cart.
+I try to eat organic produce as much as I can, and this same amount would have easily costs me $8 or $10 at Whole Foods and at least $5 at Walmart.

-While I wasn't sure if these spices would be better than familiar name brands, the low prices alone made me purchase them and give them a try.
-The verdict: They weren't worse than the other, more expensive stuff!
+While I wasn’t sure if these spices would be better than familiar name brands, the low prices alone made me purchase them and give them a try.
 These are a bargain for families, single adults who cook a lot, or college students on a tight budget.

 5. Medjool Dates

-My favorite finds!
-I use Medjool dates to naturally sweeten everything from smoothies to oatmeal and even use them to make raw brownies and raw cookies.
-They're also great to snack on by themselves.
-However, anyone who loves Medjool dates knows they're not cheap (unless you buy them at Costco where they're a steal).
+I use Medjool dates to naturally sweeten everything from smoothies to oatmeal and even use them to make raw brownies and cookies.
+They’re also great to snack on by themselves.
+Anyone who loves Medjool dates knows they’re not cheap (unless you buy them at Costco where they’re a steal).
 For just $4.99 for a pound at Lidl, these were a fantastic find that would be worth going back for.
-They were also really fresh and even Project Non-GMO Verified!

 Other Things to Buy at Lidl